signladmin/master/docs/intermediate-guide/pi-pool-tutorial/core-online.md

 # Set up your cold machine.

-For the cold machine I would use 64bit Raspberry Pi OS with a desktop on a Raspi-400.
+For the cold machine I would use 64bit Raspberry Pi OS(Raspbian) with a desktop on a Raspi-400.
 It allows for multiple windows, copy and paste and another way to see your keys.
 It will help you start figuring out the different keys and what they are used for.

 add link to cold page